dsiah/Well-Versed/backdrop/README.md

 # Summary
 Text-backdrop is a text-contextualization tool that takes a string and returns some relevant news, images, and wikipedia summaries.
+This module exports a single function which will take a string and return a promise that (when fulfilled) will return an object with contextual information (described below).

 ## How to use
 ```javascript